Applying Flea Medication

 - To avoid your dog's coat absorbing

 some of the liquid, you might want to split the contents of the pipette

-between two applications.
-Part his coat with your finger and thumb, or two combs, (whichever's easiest for you) and apply around his neck area or in a line down between the shoulder blades and another
+Part his coat with your finger and thumb or two combs, (whichever's easiest for you) and apply the liquid around his neck area or in a line down between the shoulder blades.

 - Keep your Cocker Spaniel indoors until the medication is dry and has been absorbed by his skin otherwise he may rub it off after his first roll in the grass or the dirt.
 It's what Cockers do, isn't it?